CommunityToolkit/MVVM-Samples/docs/mvvm/Messenger.md

 # Messenger

-The [`Messenger`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.Messaging.Messenger) class (with the accompanying [`IMessenger`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.Messaging.IMessenger) interface) is a type that can be used to exchange messages between different objects.
+The [`Messenger`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.Messaging.Messenger) class (with the accompanying [`IMessenger`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.Messaging.IMessenger) interface) can be used to exchange messages between different objects.
 This can be useful to decouple different modules of an application without having to keep strong references to types being referenced.
-It is also possible to send messages to specific channels, uniquely identified by a token, and to have different messengers in different sections of an applications.
+It is also possible to send messages to specific channels, uniquely identified by a token, and to have different messengers in different sections of an application.

 ## How it works

-The `Messenger` type is responsible for maintaining a table that links recipients (receivers of messages) and their registered message types, with relative message handlers.
+The `Messenger` type is responsible for maintaining links between recipients (receivers of messages) and their registered message types, with relative message handlers.
 Any object can be registered as a recipient for a given message type using a message handler, which will be invoked whenever the `Messenger` instance is used to send a message of that type.
-It is also possible to send messages across different communication channels (each identified by a unique token), so that multiple modules can exchange messages of the same type without causing conflicts, if needed.
-Messages sent without a token will just use the default, shared channel.
+It is also possible to send messages through specific communication channels (each identified by a unique token), so that multiple modules can exchange messages of the same type without causing conflicts.
+Messages sent without a token use the default shared channel.

-There are two main ways to perform a message registration: either through the `IRecipient<TMessage>` interface, or using an `Action<TMessage>` delegate acting as message handler.
-The first lets you register all the handlers with a single call to the `RegisterAll` extension, which will automatically register the recipient for all the declared message handlers, while the latter is useful when you need more flexibility or when you want to use a simple lambda expression as a message handler.
+There are two ways to perform message registration: either through the `IRecipient<TMessage>` interface, or using an `Action<TMessage>` delegate acting as message handler.
+The first lets you register all the handlers with a single call to the `RegisterAll` extension, which automatically registers the recipients of all the declared message handlers, while the latter is useful when you need more flexibility or when you want to use a simple lambda expression as a message handler.

-Similarly to the `Ioc` class, `Messenger` also exposes a `Default` property that offers a thread-safe implementation built-in into the toolkit package.
-It is also possible to create multiple `Messenger` instance if needed, for instance if a different one is injected with a DI service provider into a different module of the app (for instance, multiple windows running in the same process).
+Similar to the `Ioc` class, `Messenger` exposes a `Default` property that offers a thread-safe implementation built-in into the package.
+It is also possible to create multiple `Messenger` instances if needed, for instance if a different one is injected with a DI service provider into a different module of the app (for instance, multiple windows running in the same process).

-## Sending and receiving a message
+## Sending and receiving messages

-It can be used as follows:
+Consider the following:

 ```csharp
 // Create a message